kodama78/rboutique-intro/README.md

 Once you have cloned the repo make sure you're in the `rboutique` directory.
 In the terminal do a `yarn install` within that directory.
 All necessary modules will be downloaded and installed for you.

 ## Run
-to run rboutique, in the `/rboutique-intro/rboutique` directory run `yarn start` to start the local server.
+To run rboutique, in the `/rboutique-intro/rboutique` directory run `yarn start` to start the local server.
 In the browser, then navigate to the supplied address that the server directs you to (it will try to start you at `localhost:3000`

 # Learning modules
 ## 1. react.js